 | Remaining/Savings | £335 | 11% |

-The UK uses a Pay As You Earn (PAYE) system.
-Your employer deducts income tax and National Insurance automatically:
+The UK runs on PAYE (Pay As You Earn).
+Your employer takes income tax and National Insurance out of each paycheck before you see it:

 - Personal Allowance: £12,570 (no tax)